 Do you remember the first time you heard the acronym “DEIB?”
 For many people, it was nowhere and suddenly everywhere in the year 2020 as the United States experienced a revitalized effort for civil rights.
-You see, DEIB is an abbreviation for diversity, equity, inclusion, and belonging.
-And, while many folks are now familiar with the term — that wasn’t always the case.
+DEIB is an abbreviation for diversity, equity, inclusion, and belonging.
+And, while many folks are now familiar with the term, that wasn’t always the case.

 As with most things, there was a catalyst that sparked the creation and spread of DEIB programs and practices at work, and today we’ll be exploring that journey together to provide you with an introductory understanding of what DEIB is — and what it isn’t.